Emergent Causality and the Foundation of Consciousness: Awareness

 \subsection{Intent}

-The formalism we are discussing originated as a theory of mind called ``The Mirror Symbol Hypothesis'' \cite{bennettmaruyama2022a}, and a mechanistic explanation of meaning in virtue of intent \cite{bennett2022a} (similar to Grice's foundational theory of meaning \cite{grice2007}).
+The formalism we are discussing originated as a mechanistic explanation of theory of mind called ``The Mirror Symbol Hypothesis'' \cite{bennettmaruyama2022a}, and of meaning in virtue of intent \cite{bennett2022a} (similar to Grice's foundational theory of meaning \cite{grice2007}).
 A statement is a set of declarative programs, and can be used as a goal constraint as is common in AI planning problems \cite{kautz92}.
-In the context of a task a model expresses such a goal constraint, albeit integrated with how that goal is to be satisfied \cite{bennett2023a}.
-If one is presented with several statements representing independent pairings of situation and decision (a task according to definition \ref{d3}), then the weakest statement with which which one can derive the decisions from the situations (a model) is the \textit{intent} those decisions served \cite{bennett2022a}.
+In the context of a task a model expresses such a goal constraint, albeit integrated with how that goal is to be satisfied \cite{bennett2022a,bennett2023appendices}.
+If one is presented with several statements representing decisions, and the situations in which they were made (a task according to definition \ref{d3}), then the weakest statement with which which one can derive the decisions from the situations (a model) is arguably the \textit{intent} those decisions served \cite{bennett2022a}.
 Thus, if identity $k$ experiences interventions undertaken by identity $j$, then $k$ can infer something of the intent of $j$ by constructing a task definition and computing the weakest models \cite{bennett2022a}.
 This is a mechanistic explanation of how it is \textit{possible} that one party may infer another's intent.
 Assuming induction takes place according to definition \ref{d8}, then it is also \textit{necessary} to the extent that $k$ affect's $j$'s ability to complete tasks.
 Otherwise, $j$'s models would not account for $j$'s interventions and so performance would be negatively impacted.
 However, a few interventions is not really much information to go on.
 Humans can construct elaborate rationales for behaviour given very little information, which suggests there is more to the puzzle.
-The Mirror Symbol Hypothesis argues that we fill in the gaps by projecting our own emergent symbols (models, in this context) representing overall, long term goals and understanding onto others in order to construct a rationale for their immediate behaviour \cite{bennett2022a}, in order to empathise.
+The Mirror Symbol Hypothesis argues that we fill in the gaps by projecting our own emergent symbols (either tasks or models, in this context) representing overall, long term goals and understanding onto others in order to construct a rationale for their immediate behaviour \cite{bennett2022a}, in order to empathise.